Whitehall Golf Club Rules & Constitution

 The main purposes of the club is to provide facilities for and to promote participation in the amateur sport of GOLF in the surrounding area .The objects of the club shall be to play, promote and encourage the amateur game of Golf in the Surrounding area according to the rules as laid down by the rules and regulations of the R&A golf club of St Andrews Except in so far as they are modified by Bye-Laws of the club shall be played and the provision of such sound amenities for its members as are approved by the Management Committee.

-The Officers of the Club shall be a captain, vice-captain, honorary secretary and Honorary Treasurer, all of whom shall be elected at the annual general meeting (AGM).
+The Officers of the Club shall be a Captain, Vice-Captain, Honorary Secretary and Honorary Treasurer, all of whom shall be elected at the annual general meeting (AGM).
 They shall be eligible for re-election from year to year.
-“During their period of office the property of the Club shall be vest in them.
-They shall deal with the property of the Club shall be vested in them.
+“During their period of office, they shall deal with the property of the Club shall be vested in them.
 They shall deal with the property of the Club as directed by a resolution of the management Committee (of which an entry in the minutes shall be conclusive evidence) and they shall be indemnified against risk and expense out of the Club property.
 If by reason of any such death, resignation or removal it shall appear necessary to the Committee that a new officer shall be appointed, or if the Committee shall deem it expedient to appoint an additional officer or officers, the Committee shall be resolution nominate the person or persons to be appointed as the new officer or officers.

 The management of the Club shall be entrusted to a Committee (in these rules referred to as “the Committee”) consisting of the Officers and Eleven (11) other members of the Club, all of whom shall be elected at the AGM with the exception of the retiring captain who shall remain ex-officio a member of the Committee for one year and thereafter shall be eligible by election.
 Other Committee members shall be elected to serve for two years, five members being elected each year so that there is an overlap.
 Committee member shall old office for their election until the AGM to which they are entitled by election (unless removed from office in the meantime by a resolution of a Special General meeting of the Club) provided that any member of the Committee may at any time retire there from by giving the honorary Secretary notice in writing f this wish to do so.
 The Committee may be a resolution remove any member of the Committee from office who absents himself from four consecutive meetings of the Committee, unless the Committee consider that he had a good cause for such absence.